AaronWalker96/ArtificialIntelligence/README.md

 # Artificial Intelligence
-A git repository for my Artificial Intelligence University module
+A git repository for Artificial Intelligence University module